de-johannes/FirstDifference/docs/index.md

 ## Why Type Theory?

 In 1972, Per Martin-Löf created intuitionistic type theory.
-He didn't know he was formalizing physics.

 The unit type ⊤ has exactly one inhabitant.
 The empty type ⊥ has none.
 This isn't arbitrary — it's the **only** way to have "something" versus "nothing" without presupposing structure.

-We now recognize: **⊤ with `tt` IS D₀ with φ.** Same structure, different notation.
+We observe: **⊤ with `tt` has the same structure as D₀ with φ.**

 | Martin-Löf (1972) | First Distinction |
 |-------------------|-------------------|